tristanls/discover/README.md

 Modules implementing the transport mechanism for Discover shall conform to the following interface.
 A `transport` is a JavaScript object.

-Transport implementations shall ensure that `contact.id` and `contact.data` will be immutable and will pass through the transportation system without modification (`contact` objects are passed through the transportation system when responding to FIND-NODE requests).
+Transport implementations shall ensure that `contact.id` and `contact.data` will be immutable and will pass through the transportation system without modification (`contact` objects are passed through the transportation system during FIND-NODE and PING requests).

+Transport has full dominion over `contact.transport` property.

 Transport implementations shall allow registering and interacting with event listeners as provided by `events.EventEmitter` interface.